Dispatch Manager

 All Trains:

-• Shows a list of all powered and unpowered consists on the route.
-Includes cuts of cars with and without connected power.
+• Shows all powered and unpowered consists on the route.
+Includes cuts of cars with and without a coupled locomotive.

 Powered Trains: